-Rebekah Yang

-CNA

-Systems Engineer

-Arlington, VA

-Email: rebekah.y.yang@gmail.com

-Rebekah Yang is currently a systems engineer at CNA, a non-profit research and analysis organization based in the Washington D.C. metro area.
+Systems/Principal Engineer Champaign, IL Email: rebekah.y.yang@gmail.com Rebekah Yang is a systems engineer at CNA, a non-profit research and analysis organization based in the Washington D.C. metro area.
 She works to support the Federal Aviation Administration in its efforts to modernization air traffic management.
+Rebekah is also a founder and principal engineer at Transportation Engineering Solutions and Technologies, Inc., a transportation engineering firm in Champaign, IL.
+TEST strives to provide sustainable consulting and software services for transportation agencies and industry partners.
 Rebekah received her Ph.D.
 (2017) from the University of Illinois at Urbana-Champaign with Dr. Imad Al-Qadi.
-She received her master's degree also from Illinois and her bachelor's degree from Swarthmore College.
+She received her Master's degree also from Illinois and her Bachelor's degree from Swarthmore College.
 While at Illinois, Rebekah's research interests focused primarily on evaluating the sustainability of transportation infrastructure, specifically highway and airfield pavements.
 Rebekah was part of the 2015-2016 ACRP Graduate Research Award program, which allowed her to conduct research on the application of life-cycle assessment to airfield pavements.

-Zhou Zhang

-Amazon EconomistSeattle, WA

-Email: zhou.zhang@gmail.com

-Zhou Zhang is an Economist at Amazon.
+Zhou Zhang Amazon Economist Seattle, WA Email: zhou.zhang@gmail.com Zhou Zhang is an Economist at Amazon.
 She currently works on Amazon's Display Advertising program (branded ads on Amazon's home page) and their Sponsored Products program (the ads you see for specific products on the search page).
 She graduated with a Ph.D. from the University of Virginia in May 2016.
 Her background is in Empirical IO, with a focus on airlines, specifically examining the role of gates in determining the competitiveness of airline markets.

-Before her Ph.D., Zhou studied Mathematics and Economics at Vanderbilt University and worked for two years as an Analyst at Wachovia Bank (now Wells Fargo).
+Before her doctorate Zhou studied Mathematics and Economics at Vanderbilt University and worked for two years as an Analyst at Wachovia Bank (now Wells Fargo).
 She also spent ten months traveling around the world with her husband on their honeymoon.